-The directors regard The Standard Club Limited, a company limited by guarantee and registered in Bermuda (no. 1836), as the immediate and ultimate parent undertaking and ultimate controlling party by virtue of it holding 75% of the voting rights of the club (the remaining 25% are held by the club's members, who are also members of The Standard Club Limited).
+The directors regard The Standard Club Limited, a company limited by guarantee and registered in Bermuda (no. 1837), as the immediate and ultimate parent undertaking and ultimate controlling party by virtue of it holding 75% of the voting rights of Standard UK (the remaining 25% are held by Standard UK's members, who are also members of The Standard Club Limited).